platformsh/platformsh-docs/src/configuration/services/solr.md

 The Solr 6.x Drupal 8 configuration files are reasonably generic and should work in many other circumstances, but explicitly defining a core, configuration, and endpoint is generally recommended.

-## Accessing the Solr admin interface
+## Accessing the Solr server administrative interface

 Because Solr uses HTTP for both its API and admin interface it's possible to access the admin interface over an SSH tunnel.